7 Intravascular (IV) Examples

 clast.pred Predicted concentration at tlast (from λz fit)

-count_conc Total number of concentration observations (including BLQ)
+count_conc Total observations (including BLQ)

 landmark_params <- data.frame(